JulianLiederer/coding-guidelines/css/guidelines.md

 ### Declaration order
 - First list `@extend` declaration
+- afterwards list `@mixin/@include` statements
 - then list regular styles
-- afterwards list `@include` statements
 - at least add nested elements.

+We put `@mixins` above regular styles, so we can override specific propertiers defined by a mixin.

-This visually separates the @extends and @includes as well as groups the @includes for easier reading.
-You might also want to make the call on separating user-authored @includes and vendor-provided @includes.
+You might want to make the call on separating user-authored @includes and vendor-provided @includes.

 ### Maximum Nesting
 To keep up code readability and to avoid *specificity war*, do not nest Sass/SCSS code more than three levels deep.